lbormann/darts-caller/README.md

 If you want to filter downloads to a specific voice-pack-name. '' means no name-filtering.
 By default this is ''.
 For example you could set a value 'en-US-Joey-Male'.

-*`-BLP / --blacklist_path`*

-The blacklist-file stores voice-pack-names that are undesired for downloads or calls.
-In other words: those ones are just ignored by the application.
-To use blacklist define an absolute path where the blacklist-file should be located (it will be generated automatically on application start).
-You can simply add an undesired voice-pack-name (have a look at available ones on application start) to the file or use the web-caller (press 'Ban Caller').

 *`-BAV / --background_audio_volume`*